HewlettPackard/shs-libfabric/man/fi_endpoint.3.md

 : Protocol for intra-node communication using shared memory segments used by the sm2 provider

+*FI_PROTO_CXI*
+: Reliable-datagram protocol optimized for HPC applications used by cxi provider.

+*FI_PROTO_CXI_CS*
+: A version of the FI_PROTO_CXI protocol that targets use in client/server environments.

 *FI_PROTO_UNSPEC*
 : The protocol is not specified.
 This is usually provided as input, with other attributes of the socket or the provider selecting the